Accessibility Statement

 • Pet ownership history - questions about your previous experience with pets, including whether you've owned cats before, how long you've had pets, and what happened to any pets you no longer have.

-• Lifestyle and preferences - questions about your activity level, whether you prefer a certain age or gender of cat, and what you're looking for in a companion animal.
+• Lifestyle and preferences - questions about your activity level, whether you prefer a certain age, male or female cat, and what you're looking for in a companion animal.

 • Care and commitment - questions about your commitment to caring for a cat, including how you plan to meet the cat's needs for food, water, shelter, exercise, and veterinary care.